-Do you want to have a more organized office drawer in your workspace?
+Do you want to organize an office drawer in your workspace?

-Office drawers can be a challenging organizing project in the work or home office setting.
+Office drawers are a challenging organizing project in the work or home office setting.

 The problem doesn’t lie so much in a drawer’s small dimensions, but in its frequency of use.